code_analyzer

 uv run refactoroscope analyze . --ai

-# Analyze with AI only
+# Analyze with AI-powered suggestions

 uv run refactoroscope analyze . --ai